Renault 5 E-Tech 40 kWh Mk1

 Warranty Status

-Factory warranty (2 years) Active on most used examples
+Factory warranty (2 years) Active on all used examples (sales started late 2024)

 ↔ Also consider